iams3cond/misc/assignments/assignment2/handout.md

 * `balance`
 * `height`

-#### A note about `balance`
+#### A note on `balance`

-This method is really an optional one which encapsulates all the rotations made for both insertions and deletions.
-That is, should you choose to use this method, it should simply be called at the very bottom of the insert and remove methods.
-For example, here's a rough sketch of Weiss's insert method refactored using the `balance` method :
+This method is really an optional one intended to encapsulate all the rotations needed for both insertions and deletions.
+That is, should you choose to use/implement this method, it should simply be called at the very bottom of the insert and remove methods.
+For example, here's a rough sketch of Weiss's (original) insert method refactored using the `balance` method:

 ```python
 insert (T item, node current)